Spain passes landmark labor reform, unlocking EU billions

 The government negotiated the law with trade unions and employers, who both backed it.

-Its approval meets a commitment made by Prime Minister Pedro Sánchez´s government to the European Commission, enabling the eurozone’s fourth-largest economy to collect its next instalment of EU pandemic recovery funds.
+Its approval meets a commitment made by Prime Minister Pedro Sánchez’s government to the European Commission, enabling the eurozone’s fourth-largest economy to collect its next installment of EU pandemic recovery funds.

 The new employment rules limit most temporary contracts to a maximum of three months and bring back collective bargaining with unions as the main way of negotiating pay and conditions.